Evil-priest/HACK-ALL/README.md

 ### Introduction

-* hacking tool recorded by PRIEST
+* this tool is recorded by PRIEST
 15 hacking tools included in this code

 -------------------------------------------------------------------------------------

 ### Operating System Requirements

-hacking-tool works on
+HACK-ALL works on

 • **Android** (Using the Termux App) <br>